RULER

 Getting started

-Simply pip install openpipe-art and try our sample notebook example on W&B Training Serverless RL.
+Simply pip install openpipe-art and try our sample notebook example on Serverless RL.
 It takes just one line of code to use RULER.
 You can also head over to the RULER documentation to learn more.

 Get started with Serverless RL